etdirksen/Kickstarter-Analysis/Written_Report_Template.md

 ## Analysis and Challenges

 ### Analysis of Outcomes Based on Launch Date
-1. I performed my analysis of **Outcomes** based on **Launch Date** by first creating a pivot table of the data in the Kickstarter worksheet.
+1. I performed my analysis of Outcomes based on Launch Date by first creating a pivot table of the data in the Kickstarter worksheet.
-2. I filtered the data by **parent category** and by **years** because I want to see how specifically the 'theater' category did over a period of time.
+2. I filtered the data by parent category and by years because I want to see how specifically the 'theater' category did over a period of time.
 I used the 'outcomes' data for my columns, and 'Date Created Conversion' as data for my rows, and populated the intersection of this data with the outcome values.
 3. This still gives me data for all parent categories, so I needed to filter Parent Categories on 'theater'.
 4. Per the Challenge instructions, I needed to sort the outcomes of the pivot table in descending order as well.
-5. I was then able to create a line chart of the pivot table data to represent the *Count of Theater Outcomes Based on the Launch Month*.
+5. I was then able to create a line chart of the pivot table data to represent the Count of Theater Outcomes Based on the Launch Month.

 ![Count of Theater Outcomes based on Launch Month Line Chart](/resources/Theater_Outcomes_vs_Launch.png)

 ### Analysis of Outcomes Based on Goals
-1. I performed my analysis of **Outcomes (of Plays)** based on **Monetary Goal of the Kickstarter** by creating a table of data derived from the 'Kickstarter' worksheet.
+1. I performed my analysis of Outcomes (of Plays) based on Monetary Goal of the Kickstarter by creating a table of data derived from the 'Kickstarter' worksheet.
     - This table needed to include:
       - the number of successful/failed/canceled outcomes (using the `COUNTIF` function),
       - the sum of the total projects based on their outcomes (using the `SUM` function),